Th3ThirdMan/dublin-city-walks/README.md

    * A hover red option with a text decoration underline is present on all Navigation links on all pages *(Figure 1.2)*

-   * A hamburger menu was initially entertained and created, but the inclusion of JavaScripting felt it wouldn't be within the remit of Portfolio requirements.
-This would be an option for later Portfolio submissions.
+   * A hamburger menu was initially entertained and created, but the inclusion of JavaScript felt it wouldn't be within the remit of Portfolio requirements.
+This could be an option for later Portfolio submissions.

 <br><br>